screendesk/screendesk-chrome/README.md

 🔒 Only you can see your videos, we don’t collect any of your data.
 You can even go offline!<br>
 💙 No limits, make as many videos as you want, for as long as you want<br> …and much more - all for free & no sign in needed!

-## Self-hosting Screenity
+## Self-hosting Screendesk

-You can run Screenity locally without having to install it from the Chrome Store.
+You can run Screendesk locally without having to install it from the Chrome Store.
 Here's how:

-1. Download the latest Build.zip from the [releases page](https://github.com/alyssaxuu/screenity/releases)
+1. Download the latest Build.zip from the [releases page](https://github.com/alyssaxuu/screendesk/releases)
 2. Load the extension by pasting `chrome://extensions/` in the address bar, and [enabling developer mode](https://developer.chrome.com/docs/extensions/mv2/faq/#:~:text=You%20can%20start%20by%20turning,a%20packaged%20extension%2C%20and%20more.).
 3. Drag the folder that contains the code (make sure it's a folder and not a ZIP file, so unzip first), or click on the "Load unpacked" button and locate the folder.
-4. That's it, you should now be able to use Screenity locally.
+4. That's it, you should now be able to use Screendesk locally.
 [Follow these instructions](#enabling-save-to-google-drive) to set up the Google Drive integration.

 ## Creating a development version

-> ❗️ Note that the license has changed to [GPLv3](https://github.com/alyssaxuu/screenity/blob/master/LICENSE) for the current MV3 version (Screenity version 3.0.0 and higher).
-Make sure to read the license and the [Terms of Service](https://screenity.io/en/terms/) regarding intellectual property.
+> ❗️ Note that the license has changed to [GPLv3](https://github.com/alyssaxuu/screendesk/blob/master/LICENSE) for the current MV3 version (Screendesk version 3.0.0 and higher).
+Make sure to read the license and the [Terms of Service](https://screendesk.io/en/terms/) regarding intellectual property.

 1. Check if your [Node.js](https://nodejs.org/) version is >= **14**.
 2. Clone this repository.